JackyFWong/dotfiles/README.md

 ## Chromium
 ### Notes
 It's Chromium.
 I use a lot of Google services so it fits right in.
-It also works with pywal!
+It also works with GTK themes (and thus `wpgtk`)!
 ### Installation
 ```
 pacman -S chromium